davidstone/bounded-integer/readme.md

 ## Using

 `bounded::integer` is a header-only library.
 The .cpp files only contain tests.
 All you have to do to use the program is `#include <bounded_integer/bounded_integer.hpp>`.
+To get access to an array class that uses `bounded::integer`, include the header `bounded_integer/array.hpp`. `bounded_integer/integer_range.hpp` allows an integer range generating function similar to `range` in Python.
+Finally, `bounded_integer/optional.hpp` contains an `optional` class (that currently only works for `bounded::integer` and built-in types) with a space optimization for most `bounded::integer` types.

 # Limitations